-Look carefully at your protagonist’s story arc goals – for example, maybe they’re a woman detective looking to solve a murder in the main plot and to find love with a fellow cop in the romantic subplot – and then create a figure who’s going to make their life hell by blocking the lead’s plot aims as best they can.
+Look carefully at your protagonist’s story arc goals to determine how your antagonist’s personality and how they should act.
+For example, maybe they’re a female detective looking to solve a murder in the main plot and to find love with a fellow cop in the romantic subplot – and then create a figure who’s going to make their life hell by blocking the lead’s plot aims as best they can.

 Basically, the development of the antagonist is the primary means by which the writer puts their protagonist up a tree and then cuts it down, as the saying goes!

 Looking at our hypothetical cop story above, the antagonist could be the murderer who’s going to fight being caught tooth and nail.
 Perhaps they threaten the life of the main character’s love interest as well as continuing their killing spree.

 You can see then that the protagonist and antagonist are really mirror images of one another, wanting exactly opposite aims and being just as dogged about getting them.
 The antagonist’s motives for acting the way they do needs to be understandable, so backstory will be needed.
 The reader needs to understand why the bad guy is doing what he’s doing, even if their logic is warped.